October 3, 2021

 Welcome to Season Two of the Lit Matters Podcast.
 We kick off this new adventure with a beautifully crafted novel about the mythology of family, of the power of story telling, of overcoming oppression through perseverance—Victor Villasenor’s Rain of Gold.
 Chris is joined by Dr. Angelica Loera Suarez, the President of Orange Coast College, to discuss this remarkably rich, incredibly lyrical novel and their own journeys of family through the lens of story.

-August 22, 2021
+Sunday Aug 22, 2021

 Ralph Waldo Emerson once said: “Explore, and explore, and explore.
 Be neither chided nor flattered out of your position of perpetual inquiry.”
 If you’ve spent your life always asking that all important question—“Why”—then, this is the episode for you.
 Lucky Episode number 13 sees Chris joined by the multi-talented Phil Simpkin to discuss Ralph Ellison’s American classic, Invisible Man.
 Phil is the lead singer/lead guitarist for the highly successful Reggae band The Simpkin Project, as well as a Professor of Philosophy and Religious Studies at Orange Coast College.